xformerfhs/MatrixTranspose/README.md

 I.e. the letter `E` is in row `A` and column `F`, so `E` is encoded as `AF`.
 `U` is encoded as `GA`.
+And so on.

 Decryption works the other way around.
 One takes a character combination, e.g. `FG` and reads it as "the character at row `F` and column `G`" which is `N`.

-This encryption is easily to break by analyzing the frequencies of the 2-grams (two-letter combinations) which is the same as the frequencies of the letters in the clear text.
+This encryption is easy to break by analyzing the frequencies of the 2-grams (two-letter combinations) which is the same as the frequencies of the letters in the clear text.

 When there are more places the dimension of the substitution matrix changes accordingly.
 I.e. when there are 3 places the matrix becomes a cube and when there are 4 places the matrix becomes a 4-dimensional cube, which is a bit hard to imagine ;-).